-Why should I protect my data center with a dry extinguishing system?
+Why should I protect my data center with an extinguishing system?

-There is no question about the need for a dry extinguishing system to protect your valuable assets: The biggest risk is always the risk of fire.
-Siemens recommends installing a dry extinguishing system to protect your data center against the risk of fire.
+There is no question about the need for an gas extinguishing system to protect your valuable assets: The biggest risk is always the risk of fire.
+Siemens recommends installing an inert gas extinguishing system to protect your data center against the risk of fire.